 To facilitate the project, Johor is required to set aside and lease about 21,600ha of former forest reserve for the project for which Singapore is to pay RM320 million in compensation.

-In addition, Singapore will pay RM18,000 per hectare in land premium (totalling about RM388.8 million) and RM30 per 1,000 square feet (92.9 square metres) in annual rent.
-This amounts to about RM70 million in annual rent, but is subject to revision by the Johor government.
+In addition, Singapore will pay RM18,000 per hectare in land premium and RM30 per 1,000 square feet (92.9 square metres) in annual rent; for the land occupied by the water treatment plant itself and related permanent works.

 Apart from this agreement, the governments of Malaysia and Singapore also signed a separate agreement on the same day promising that Johor and PUB would each uphold their end of the bargain.